-In a speech delivered by Benoit Cœuré in Berlin, the European Central Bank finally shed light on how it plans to combat climate change.
+In a speech delivered by ECB Board member Benoit Cœuré in Berlin, the European Central Bank finally shed light on how it plans to combat climate change.
 However, by focusing only on climate-related financial risks, the ECB could miss the bigger picture.

-Speaking at a high-level conference organised by the Network for Greening the Financial System in Berlin, Cœuré made an important speech laying out his vision of the role the ECB can and should play in addressing climate change.
+Speaking on 8 November 2018 at a high-level conference organised by the Network for Greening the Financial System in Berlin, Cœuré made an important speech laying out his vision of the role the ECB can and should play in addressing climate change.
 It is the first time that such a high-level policymaker from the European Central Bank has addressed this topic, and as such represents an important breakthrough.

 In his speech, Cœuré acknowledged the critics against the high carbon-intensity of its corporate bonds purchases which Positive Money Europe has been so vocal about.
 The ECB board member also acknowledged that there are strong legal arguments in favor of incorporating environmental protection into the ECB policies:

 “I would argue that the ECB, acting within its mandate, can – and should – actively support the transition to a low carbon economy”